EBI-Metagenomics/EMG-docs/docs/genome-viewer.rst

 BIGSI queries short sequence fragments against the species representative genome catalogue.
 The table of results provides the user with direct links to the matching genomes.
 Match statistics are shown as a count and percentage of kmers found.
+An approximate `megaBLAST <https://blast.ncbi.nlm.nih.gov/>`_ alignment score is shown, which is calculated using kmer presence.
+The associated p-value shows how (un)likely it is for a search result to achieve the stated BLAST score or better by chance, given the number of genomes MGnify indexes and the query length.
+The `Nature Biotechnology paper describing BIGSI <https://www.nature.com/articles/s41587-018-0010-1#Sec9>`_ describes this process.
+Note that these scores assume an unfiltered search across all catalogues – the stated p-value will be a slight over-estimate (i.e. conservative) when searching against a single catalogue.

 The minimum kmer proportion is set at a default of 0.4 and can be increased or decreased within a range of 0.1-1 with the available toggle.

 .. figure:: images/genomes-bigsi-v6.png